KenoLeon/crowcrow/README.md

 ---

 **CrowCrow** is an experimental, browser-based parametric articulatory speech synthesizer.
-This branch is not under active development, but is preserved as an artifact for reference, inspiration, or further research.
+This repo is not under active development, but is preserved as an artifact for reference, inspiration, or further research.
 ---

+> **Note:**
+> Like many experimental projects, some paths lead you nowhere but inform your future work.
+> CrowCrow began as an attempt to build a fully parametric TTS synth that could be AI-driven for future embodiment, as an alternative to current dataset/diffusion-based TTS.
+> However, since the synth itself is not the main focus and lacks essential features like a phonemizer, coarticulation, and prosody (which are better served with a different architecture), a full rewrite would be needed for production use.

 ## Features